 Even if you are searching for a job, the purpose of an informational interview is ask for information, not a job.
-Imagine you are second year DDS student who would like to find an Associateship after graduation.
-At this stage, you are unfamiliar with what you should look in an Associateship, what the work expectations are for the different jobs, what type of training/support is common, what the average compensation looks like, or pitfalls to avoid.
+Imagine you are a fourth year student considering a career with a pharmaceutical company after graduation.
+At this stage, you are unfamiliar with the organization's environment, job opportunities for pharmacists, what the work expectations are for the different jobs, what type of training/support is common, what the average compensation looks like, or pitfalls to avoid.